-- The SRS airbag has been inflated. - The front part of the vehicle (shaded in the illustration) was involved in an accident not of the extent to cause the SRS airbag to inflate - The pad section of the steering wheel (shaded in the illustration) is scratched, cracked, or otherwise damaged.
+- The SRS airbags have been inflated. - The front part of the vehicle (shaded in the illustration) was involved in an accident not of the extent to cause the SRS airbags to inflate - The pad section of the steering wheel (shaded in the illustration) is scratched, cracked, or otherwise damaged.

+Child restraint-

-Child restraint- -Child restraint precautions
+-Child restraint precautions